cakesolutions/sbt-cake/README.md

 * build definable setting for a docker-compose project file
 * helper SBT tasks for manipulating and using Docker compose services.

 Any project that uses Docker and Docker Compose for its integration tests should enable this plugin.
+Setting the environment variable `DOCKER_COMPOSE_PROJECT_NAME` allows the default Docker Compose project name to be overridden.

 ### Plugin Configuration